DoWithPassion/JavaScript/JavascriptConcept.md

   a()

 ```
-- In this below example, when we print the variable b, first it searches in the current global execution context lexical environment.
+- In this below example, when we print the variable b in the global space outside the funtion a, then first it searches in the current global execution context lexical environment.
 ```
   function a(){
     var b = 10